Abobkeryw/Abobkeryw/README.md

 <br/>

 🎓 IT Graduate from Future University (2025)
-🌍 Based in Egypt 🇪🇬 | From Sudan 🇸🇩
+🌍 Based in Cairo, Egypt
 💻 Flutter Developer passionate about crafting clean and powerful mobile apps
 🚀 Open to collaboration and freelance opportunities